 1,400 survey responses representing nine Parishes.
 The survey inquired about several key measurements that assists in the evaluation of current service levels available - including satisfaction with current ISP, reliability of service, and frequency of service loss.
-Our survey results from respondents in St. Landry Parish showcase a dire need for access to more reliable, higher capacity broadband internet service. • 80 percent of respondents rated their satisfaction as 'below average' - with 60 percent rating their satisfaction as 'Very Disappointed'' - the lowest possible score. • Nearly all (98%) of respondents claim not have access to adequate internet service rated their location as "Underserved" (transmission speed at or below 25:3 Mbps) with 49 percent rating their location as completely "Unserved" • 81 percent of respondents report that their internet service fails more than 2 times per day • 1 in 4 customers (24%) reported their service fails more than 10 times per day Cajun Broadband also utilizes Acadiana Regional Broadband Initiative / Delta Broadband Mapping Project.
+Our survey results from respondents in St. Martin Parish showcase a dire need for access to more reliable, higher capacity broadband internet service. • 80 percent of respondents rated their satisfaction as below average with 54 percent rating their satisfaction as "Very Disappointed" - the lowest possible score • 63 percent of respondents rated their location as "Underserved" (transmission speed at or below 25:3 Mbps) with an additional 26 percent rating their location as "Unserved" - showcasing that nearly all (88 percent) of respondents do not have access to adequate internet service • 68 percent of respondents report that their internet service fails more than 2 times per day - including 19 percent who report their service fails more than 10 times per day Cajun Broadband also utilizes Acadiana Regional Broadband Initiative / Delta Broadband Mapping Project.
+Average distance between recipients is .04 miles